AJ-Correa/Unraveling-the-Rainbow/README.md

 ## Citation

-If you find our work valuable for your research, please cite the paper us:
+If you find our work valuable for your research, please cite us:

 ```
 @misc{corrêa2025unravelingrainbowvaluebasedmethods,